ifmeorg/ifme/README.md

 ## Mandatory

-There are three config files: `config/env/test.env`, `config/env/development.env`, and `config/env/production.env`.
+There are two config files: `config/env/test.env` and `config/env/development.env`.
 To run the app locally, you should modify `test.env` and `development.env`.
 They are ignored in git to prevent accidentally committing sensitive information.

 ### Automatic setup

-For your development and test environments, you can automatically generate the env files by runnning `bin/rake setup_workspace`.
+For your development and test environments, you can automatically generate the env files by running `bin/rake setup_workspace`.

 ## Manual setup